maitruong-data/Retail-Sales-Inventory-Performance-Analysis-SQL-BigQuery/README.md

 <img width="1022" height="654" alt="image" src="https://github.com/user-attachments/assets/e77069a5-b56e-4144-9900-9a0e202a5d14" />

 **Key-takeaway:**
-- Retention dropped quickly across all months customer cohorts.
+- Retention dropped quickly across customer cohorts.
 Most customers purchased only in their joining month (M-0), while repeat purchases fell sharply in later months.
 A few early cohorts showed a small rebound around M-3, suggesting limited but visible delayed repeat buying.

 ### 🔍 Query 6.
 Trend of Stock level & MoM difference rate by all product in 2011.
 If the rate is null then 0.